 Highlighting charity work or continuing education courses will help to smooth over a gap, too.
 Volunteering in a classroom, helping out with a friend’s business, or taking professional courses can all be included as relevant recent experience.

-Your medical history or the health of a loved one aren’t really anyone else’s business (and interviewers aren’t legally allowed to ask), but most hiring managers can appreciate your need to take time away from the workforce to manage a health issue.
+Your medical history or the health of a loved one aren’t really anyone else’s business (and interviewers aren’t legally allowed to ask), but most hiring managers can appreciate your need to take time away from the workforce to manage a health issue — especially since the pandemic began.
 Your explanation can be something as simple as “Took a leave of absence to care for a loved one” or “Took a healthcare sabbatical to address a now fully resolved medical matter.”
 List this at the top of your experience section, include the dates of your leave, and keep the explanation to 1 – 2 lines.
 Then, dive right into highlighting your most recent experience.

 Unless your passion project is somewhat related to the jobs you’re now pursuing, you’ll want to keep this explanation nice and simple.
 That said, it doesn’t hurt to highlight a few interesting tidbits or compelling accomplishments here, either.
 Include a brief, one or two-line description of how you spent your career pause, and use a couple of bullet points (if relevant) to highlight your newly gained skills or achievements.
 When in doubt, a concise line like “Backpacked 2,190 miles across the Appalachian Trail, March 2016 - October 2016” is all you need.